LSEG-API-Samples/Example.DataLibrary.Python.Docker/README.md

 The Data Library can connect to data in different ways:

 - **Desktop Session**: Requires the LSEG Workspace desktop application running on your computer
-- **Platform Session**: Connects directly to LSEG's [Delivery Platform](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (aka Data Platform, RDP) on the Cloud.
+- **Platform Session**: Connects directly to LSEG's [Delivery Platform](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (aka Data Platform, RDP) on the Cloud or the Real-Time Platform (on-prem or Cloud hosted).
 No desktop app needed.

 For containerized applications, we use **Platform Session** because:
 1. Containers can't access the Workspace desktop applications running on your host computer